A simple and secretly healthy cauliflower pizza crust recipe that’s so surprisingly delicious, you’d never guess it could possibly be so good for you!

 *Note: For traditional pizza, try this Vegan Pizza Crust.

 I haven’t tried using coconut flour but think it should work; you’d probably just need to use less since it soaks up water like a sponge.
+A few readers have reported success using it.
 If you experiment, be sure to report back!

 If you don’t want to make your own, you can find frozen cauliflower pizza crust at Target, Wal Mart, Aldi, Costco, Wegmans, Whole Foods, most grocery stores, and restaurants such as California Pizza Kitchen.